liamchambers9/liamchambers9/README.md

   I’m Liam!

-I am a Cybersecurity and CS Student at [Eastern Michigan University](https://www.emich.edu/).
+I am a Cybersecurity Student at [Eastern Michigan University](https://www.emich.edu/).

 I have a strong passion for all things cybersecurity! 🔐 My interests include building security tools using threats and vulnerability data, automating complex workflows, and researching vulnerabilities.